-The below table gives a glimpse of the different versions of PowerShell from inception
+The below table gives a glimpse of the different versions from the inception.

 Where can we find PowerShell in Windows?

 - The easiest way is to search in the search bar, as can see from the below image:

-The steps as follows: Start -> Type “Windows PowerShell”
+The steps are as follows: Start -> Type “Windows PowerShell.”

 - Then a new window will open like the below image

-What all things can be done with the uses of PowerShell?
+What all things can be done with the use of PowerShell?

-PowerShell was designed by Microsoft as a tool that will help users to automate and resolve many administrative tasks which are otherwise needed manual intervention.
-Some of the examples of such tasks include:
+Microsoft designed it to help users automate and resolve many administrative tasks otherwise needed for manual intervention.
+Some examples of such tasks include:

-Displaying all the ports/USB devices which are installed on one system or even over the network.
+Displaying all the ports/USB devices installed on one system or over the network.

-A script that will execute at the background which on the other hand might be a time-consuming task.
+On the other hand, a script that will execute in the background might be a time-consuming task.

-We can also use PowerShell as the task manager to kill the processes which are not responding or taking too much time to complete and export this entire report to an HTML format.
+We can also use this as the task manager to kill the processes that are not responding or take too long to complete and export this report to an HTML format.

-PowerShell allows users to write scripts by using/combining multiple commands to automate the repetitive tasks.
+It allows users to write scripts by using/combining multiple commands to automate repetitive tasks.

 What is the difference between PowerShell and PowerShell ISE?

-If a GUI (Graphical User interface) is added to PowerShell then we get PowerShell ISE where ISE stands for Integrated Scripting Environment.
-Unlike PowerShell command line interface where one has to write all the set of commands in a line in PowerShell ISE, he/she can create, modify or run scripts by saving them.
+If a GUI (Graphical User interface) is added to PowerShell, then we get PowerShell ISE, where ISE stands for Integrated Scripting Environment.
+Unlike the PowerShell command-line interface, where one has to write all the set of commands in a line in PowerShell ISE, he/she can create, modify or run scripts by saving them.
 The ISE development tool allows users to add multiple commands which can be used to build logic for their execution.

-This tool is specifically designed for Windows Administrators who seldom execute repetitive tasks or execute commands that usually manipulate the system’s configuration.
+This tool specifically caters to Windows Administrators who rarely perform repetitive tasks or execute commands that manipulate the system’s configuration.

 The below image shows how PowerShell ISE looks like: